 I ordered beeswax ages ago to make candles with (which I never did) so I had that on hand, and I had Mineral Oil in the cupboard for conditioning my antique butcher block (which is now relegated to the basement), so I had that on hand.
 1 lb of beeswax cost me $9 and a bottle of Mineral Oil is around the same.

 I ordered my beeswax off of a candle making supply store but you can get it at craft stores, from local beekeepers and truthfully, this concoction doesn't take a LOT of beeswax so if you have stumps of old, 100% pure beeswax candles, you can use those.
 Mineral Oil can be bought at any hardware or drug store.

 As Brenda Watts (the woodworker from Cattails Studio who I pilfered this recipe off of) says ... the hardest part is shaving off the beeswax.
 I would like to add shoving it up your nose.
 More specifically, NOT shoving it up your nose is the hardest part of making this.

-What with being made from bee vomit and all.
+What with being made from bee vomit or spit or whatever and all.

 Melt the Beeswax in a double boiler over medium heat.

 Add 1 ½ cups of Mineral Oil.
 Heat and Stir for 5 minutes or so.